ztellman/aloha/README.markdown

   {:port 8080})
 ```

 Aloha is a reference implementation of a Clojure/Netty webserver, or basically [Aleph](https://github.com/ztellman/aleph) without any extraneous fluff.
 It exists as a reminder that Aleph could be faster, but also as a very fast, fully functional webserver in its own right.

 You can use Aloha in your own project by adding this to your `project.clj`:

 ```
 [aloha "1.0.0"]
 ```

-Since much of Aloha's life will be spent returning a single string over and over again, it's easy to start up a server for benchmarking.
+Since much of Aloha's existence will be spent returning a single string over and over again, it's easy to start up a server for benchmarking.

 ```
 $  lein run &
 Server listening on port 8080.
 $  curl localhost:8080
 Aloha!
 ```